 mount can attempt to guess the filesystem type, it’s almost always a better idea to pass in the filesystem type with the

 -t option.
 For an Ext4 filesystem, this would be:

 There are many other options that will impact the way that the filesystem is mounted.
 There are generic mount options, which can be found in the FILESYSTEM INDEPENDENT MOUNT OPTIONS section of the mount manual.

 -o flag.
 For instance, to mount a partition with the default options (which stands for

 -o defaults.
-If we want to override the read-write permissions and mount as read-only, we can add
+If you need to override the read-write permissions and mount as read-only, you can add

 ro as a later option, which will override the